wso2/docs-is/en/docs/learn/login-to-identity-server-using-another-identity-server-oauth2.md

     ![configure-oauth-oidc-sp](../assets/img/using-wso2-identity-server/configure-oauth-oidc-sp.png)

-4. Create an identity provider in the first Identity Server.
+4. Create an identity provider in the first Identity Server instance.
     For more information on how to do this, see [Configuring OAuth2-OpenID Connect](../../learn/configuring-oauth2-openid-connect).

     Set the values as follows.